robenkleene/robenkleene.github.io/_drafts/2016-03-17-live-search.md

 categories: Unix, Emacs, Vim
 ---

 Think about how search works in your favorite text editor.
-First you probably enter your search term, and then hit enter before your search results start showing up.
-Now think about popular consumer apps work: Does Google sit around waiting enter before showing you results?
+You probably enter your search term first, then hit enter before you start seeing your search results.
+Now think about how popular consumer apps work: Does Google wait around for you to hit enter before showing you results?
 How about Spotlight? iTunes?
 Mail?
 The App Store?

-From a user experience perspective, I don't see any reason a programmers' editor should work any differently.
-The great irony being that programmers spend all-day improving apps for other people, while our own tools get left behind[^others].
+From a user experience perspective, I don't see any reason programmers' editors shouldn't work the same way.
+The great irony of being a programmers is that we spend all-day improving apps for other people, while our own tools get left behind[^others].

-With that said, there are a couple of ways to do a live search of source code files today; I on day to see this implemented in every text editor.
+There are a couple of ways to search source code files live today; I hope to see this in every text editor one day.

 ## Emacs

-You can do  a live search in Emacs, by using the `helm-ag` package's `helm-do-ag` command[^helm].
-Here's what it looks like searching [Web Console](https://github.com/robenkleene/webconsole)'s source code for the string "`toggledebugmode`", and then hitting enter to go to that line of code (the [`toggleDebugMode:`](https://github.com/robenkleene/webconsole/blob/6373e62508fd9e9f41b46910e7460833af6b855f/Web%20Console/Web%20Console/WCLAppDelegate.m#L65) method):
+Emacs can do live search using the `helm-do-ag` command from the [`helm-ag` ](https://github.com/syohex/emacs-helm-ag) package[^helm].
+Here's what it looks like searching for the string "`toggledebugmode`" in [Web Console](https://github.com/robenkleene/webconsole)'s source code, followed by hitting enter to go to that [line of code](https://github.com/robenkleene/webconsole/blob/6373e62508fd9e9f41b46910e7460833af6b855f/Web%20Console/Web%20Console/WCLAppDelegate.m#L65):

 ![helm-do-ag](/assets/2016-03-17-helm-do-ag.gif)